huww98/TimeChart/README.md

 * `chart.update()`: Request update after some options have been changed.
 You can call this as many times as needed.
 The actual update will only happen once per frame.

 * `chart.dispose()`: Dispose all the resources used by this chart instance.
+  Note: We use shadow root to protect the chart from unintended style conflict.
+However, there is no easy way to remove the shadow root after dispose.

 ## Interaction